Museum History, Vision & Mission

-The Children’s Museum of Cleveland envisions a community where all families have access to the educational resources they need to raise creative, curious, healthy and well-educated children.
+The Children’s Museum of Cleveland envisions a community where all families have access to the resources they need to raise creative, healthy, and well-educated children.

-The Children’s Museum of Cleveland promotes learning through play using innovative exhibits and programs designed for all children from birth to age 8.
-The Museum is dedicated to being a valued resource to parents, families and community institutions that serve young children.
+The Children’s Museum of Cleveland promotes the power of learning through play using innovative exhibits and programs designed for children birth to age 8 and is a valued resource to caregivers, families and community institutions that serve young children.